 Most label printing software will either send the tracking information back into the ecommerce platform that will then trigger an email with the tracking details to the customer.

-The customer can then click on the link to go to the carrier’s website to see the location of the order or to subscribe to more detailed email or SMS updates.
+The customer can then click on the link to go to the carrier’s website and use their provided tracking numbers to see the location of the order or to subscribe to more detailed email or SMS updates.

 Another way to handle tracking is through a branded tracking page.

 Shipping software like ShipStation will not only send an email to notify the customer that the order was shipped, but will also send them a tracking link that takes the customer to a tracking page that is branded to match the merchant’s website.

 There are many benefits to having this feature.
 First, it gives the customer the confidence that the merchant is still in control of the delivery process, and that the merchant will have the customer’s back if something is to happen.